Au Revoir, Tristesse

 - Rights: World/All

 “Groskop skillfully juggles memoir, biography, philosophy, and literary criticism to create a delightful tour through some of French literature’s greats.
 As a guide she is top notch: witty, infectiously engaged, and always thoughtful.
-This book will charm both newcomers and Francophiles alike.”— Madeline Miller, author of The Song of Achilles and Circe
+This book will charm both newcomers and Francophiles alike.”author of The Song of Achilles and Circe, Madeline Miller —

 About the author

 Viv Groskop is an award-winning comedian, writer, and broadcaster.
 She is the author of The Anna Karenina Fix: Life Lessons from Russian Literature.
-She writes for the Guardian, Observer, and Financial Times and has a weekly column in the New European.
+She writes for the Guardian, Observer, and Financial Times and is the host of the chart-topping podcast How to Own the Room, where she has interviewed Hillary and Chelsea Clinton, Margaret Atwood, and Julie Andrews.
 She lives in London.